Mmaz1988/xle-glueworkbench-interface/README.md

 A simple grammar that encodes glue premises in the s-structure
 - glue-basic-semparser.lfg:
 A simple grammar that makes use of the semantic parser functionality of the GSWB (treat this as a grammar in development)
+- glue-basic-flat-encoding.lfg:
+A simple grammar that uses the alternative string-based, flat encoding of glue premises (in the f-structure)

 # Requirements